top of page

 Ella Reyes

 Ella is a sophomore majoring in Biomedical Engineering.
 She plans to go to graduate school following the completion of her bachelors degree, and then work in industry before returning to the world of academia for her PhD.
-Her research interests include nanoparticles, internal prosthetics, and diabetic management equipment.
+Her research interests include nanoparticles, and internal and external prosthetics.
 Ella is in the WISE honors college, and will be an honors fellow in the fall.
 She is also a member of the swim club, and is in the process of starting a new campus discussion club.
 In her free time, she is likely found reading at the beach or swimming.
 She enjoys learning and spending time with friends and family.

 We gratefully acknowledge Ella, Nicole, and Ingrid for their contributions to the development of this website.